ripta/kubectl-plugins/README.md

 5. does not technically support custom cluster domains, but because dynaward looks at the first two segments of the hostname, it doesn't actually validate the cluster domain.
+6. currently HTTP-only, and does not yet support CONNECT.

 ## Hyperbinary